pjcalvo/gotcher/CONTRIBUTING.md

 - add README + docs
 - parameterize the port
 - parameterize authentication based on config
-- change config to patch based on params and METHOD type
+- change config to intercept based on params and METHOD type
 - parameterize CORS

 ```yml